-Anna Valenti, the daughter-in-law of Chief Executive Officer Douglas Valenti, serves as Senior Director of Paid Search and Social Media at QuinStreet.
-For fiscal year 2019, Ms. Valenti received a base salary of \$155,000, an aggregate \$13,176.53 in commissions, and an award of 2,500 four-year service-vesting RSUs and 2,500 four-year performance-vesting RSUs.
+Anna Valenti, the daughter-in-law of Chief Executive Officer Douglas Valenti during a portion of fiscal year 2020, serves as Senior Director of Paid Search and Social Media at QuinStreet.
+For fiscal year 2020, Ms. Valenti received a base salary of \$162,000 and an aggregate \$30,666.09 in commissions.
 The Company's Audit Committee approved the terms of Ms. Valenti's employment, including compensation in accordance with the Company's related person transactions policy.
-For fiscal year 2020, Ms. Valenti's base salary is \$162,000, with a commission opportunity of \$46,000.